 M'Baku was once one of Wakanda's greatest warriors.
 The Black Panther entrusted him to watch over Wakanda while he was with the Avengers.
 When T'Challa returned he found his throne was overthrown by M'Baku.
 The two men clashed and have been enemies ever since.
 M'Baku has joined the Lethal Legion twice and the Masters of Evil once.
 He holds a extreme hatred for western civilization, technological advancement and the Black Panther.

 Man-Ape was created by Roy Thomas and John Buscema in 1969 and first appeared in Avengers # 62.

-M'Baku was one of the greatest warriors of the African nation Wakanda, second only to T'Challa, the Black Panther himself.
+M'Baku was a member of the Jabari Tribe, was one of the greatest warriors of the African nation Wakanda, second only to T'Challa, the Black Panther himself.
 While the Panther, king of the Wakanda, was on leave from his royal duties to serve the Avengers in America, the ambitious M'Baku plotted to usurp the throne.
 The Wakanda culture had evolved from a hunter-warrior society and was traditionally ruled by its greatest warrior.
 The Black Panther had outlawed the rival White Gorilla Cult from Wakanda while the Panther cult was dominant.
 M'Baku flouted T'Challa's edicts and revived the White Gorilla cult, personally stalking and killing one of the rare white gorillas living in the jungles near Wakanda.
 Bathing in the gorilla's blood and eating the gorilla's flesh mystically conferred its great strength upon M'Baku.

 When the Black Panther returned to Wakanda with the hero team Avengers, M'Baku, calling himself the Man-Ape, openly challenged the Panther's right to rule.
 M'Baku deplored T'Challa's technological revitalization of Wakanda and sought to have all technology outlawed so the nation could return to its natural primitivism.
 After a protracted battle, the Man-Ape bested the Panther.
 However, when he bound T'Challa to the giant statue of a panther and tried to topple it upon his enemy, the statue instead crumbled, burying M'Baku.